Paulo Dybala: Style of play

-A quick, creative, elegant, and agile player, with excellent technical ability and a low centre of gravity, Dybala is known for his powerful and accurate shots from outside the box, dribbling skills, balance, and close control in limited spaces, as well as his ability to beat opponents in one on one situations and protect or hold up the ball for teammates with his back to goal.
-Due to his speed on the ball, positioning, intelligent movement, and ball skills, he excels during counter-attacks and at beating the offside trap when making attacking runs.
-A hardworking player, he is also known for his stamina and defensive contribution off the ball.
-Dybala is capable both of creating chances for teammates, as well as scoring goals himself, due to his vision, passing, link-up play, and ability to drop deep and play off other players, as well as his powerful and accurate ball-striking ability from both inside and outside the area.
-Despite his diminutive stature, Dybala is also effective at scoring with his head, due to his acceleration over short distances, and his ability to anticipate defenders inside the box.
+An elegant player, Dybala is known for his powerful and accurate strikes, his creativity, and his dribbling, as he can beat opponents in one-on-one situations or beat multiple opponents.
+Due to his elite dribbling, he excels at counter-attacks and at beating the offside trap when making attacking runs.
+He is also renowned for his stamina and defensive work-rate.
+He is also capable of creating chances for his teammates due to his vision and his accurate passing.
+Despite his diminutive stature, Dybala is also effective at scoring headers due to his ability to anticipate defenders’ movements.